shahrajat/shahrajat.github.io/projects.md

 A collection of key projects in have done either in my free time or during Masters and Bachelors studies.

 ---
+## Publications

+Yuan Zhang, Rajat Shah and M. Chi, **Deep Learning + Student Modeling + Clustering: a Recipe for Effective Automatic Short Answer Grading**, The 9th International Conference on Educational Data Mining (EDM2016).

-## Data Science/Machine Learning Projects
+## Data Science/Machine Learning

 Includes Projects from courses taken at NC State University: Machine Learning for User Adaptive Systems, Algorithms for Data Guided Business Intelligence, Foundation of Data Science